google/closure-templates/documentation/reference/control-flow.md

 ```
 alpha(0) + beta(1) + gamma(2)
 ```

+WARNING: The following section describes function `isLast()` which is deprecated in favor of indexed iteration.

 Within the block, you can use a special function `isLast($var)` that only takes the iterator as its argument and returns `true` only on the last iteration.
 For